 Not far from the historical centre is the Plaza de España and Parco de Maria Luisa.
 The Plaza was built in 1920 for the Spanish World Exposition, look out for the pretty little decorative azulejo tiles.
 A moat runs parallel to the building, you can rent a boat for a romantic row.

 Derek and Mike, Robe Trotting

-Europe is full of romantic cities, but one favorite for the LGBTQ+ traveler is the coastal city of Sitges, Spain.
+Europe is full of romantic cities, but one favorite is the coastal city of Sitges, Spain.

 Located on the stunning Costa Brava, gay Sitges is packed all summer long with beach-goers – but it’s also a fabulous destination for Valentine’s Day.

 With over 310 sunny days each year, the city of Sitges is the perfect climate to catch a little winter sun and while the water temperatures cool off in February, you can likely still get on the beach and find comfortable temperatures in Sitges.